 Treatment options for patients with relapsed or refractory MM include hematopoietic cell transplantation (HCT), a rechallenge of the previous chemotherapy regimen, or a trial of a new regimen.
 Factors used to determine the choice of therapy include a risk stratification of myeloma (ie, high or standard risk disease), prior treatments used, and the duration of response to these treatments.

 The treatment of relapsed or refractory MM will be discussed here.
 The initial treatment of MM with chemotherapy and the use of HCT are discussed separately.
-(See "Determination of initial therapy in patients with multiple myeloma" and "Autologous hematopoietic cell transplantation in multiple myeloma" and "Allogeneic hematopoietic cell transplantation in multiple myeloma".)
+(See "Overview of the management of multiple myeloma" and "Autologous hematopoietic cell transplantation in multiple myeloma" and "Allogeneic hematopoietic cell transplantation in multiple myeloma".)

 EVALUATION OF SUSPECTED RELAPSE OR RESISTANCE